PR-Pilot-AI/smart-workflows/README.md

 1. **Automations** - workflows that run automatically in response to Github events
 2. **Tools** - workflows for you to run manually

+All workflows are **fully customizable** using natural language instructions.

 ## How to Use
 To use the workflows in your project, follow these steps: